Christian Alternatives to Halloween

-Thus, today marks the 500th Anniversary of the Protestant Reformation started by Martin Luther.
+Last year, of course, Protestants celebrated the 500th Anniversary of the Protestant Reformation started by Martin Luther.

 Here, movies like LUTHER, LADY JANE, and SQUANTO: A WARRIOR’S TALE offer an enlightening time for historical reflection, although LADY JANE is for more mature audiences.
-Screenings of these movies can be followed up by other great historical movies about important Christians and examples of their faith, such as THE HIDING PLACE, RETURN TO THE HIDING PLACE, A MAN CALLED PETER, SERGEANT YORK, WEAPONS OF THE SPIRIT, AMAZING GRACE, EL CID, I’M NOT ASHAMED, HACKSAW RIDGE, and Roma Downey and Mark Burnett’s wonderful THE BIBLE miniseries and Season One of A.D.
+Screenings of these movies can be followed up by other great historical movies about important Christians and examples of their faith, such as THE HIDING PLACE, RETURN TO THE HIDING PLACE, A MAN CALLED PETER, SERGEANT YORK, WEAPONS OF THE SPIRIT, AMAZING GRACE, EL CID, I’M NOT ASHAMED, HACKSAW RIDGE, and Roma Downey and Mark Burnett’s wonderful THE BIBLE miniseries and A.D.
 THE BIBLE CONTINUES, which are even better.
-There are also movies like AMISH GRACE, MIRACLES FROM HEAVEN, HEAVEN IS FOR REAL, THE BLIND SIDE, SOUL SURFER, THE 33, WORLD TRADE CENTER, ELENI, and SECRETARIAT.
+There are also movies like I CAN ONLY IMAGINE, AMISH GRACE, MIRACLES FROM HEAVEN, HEAVEN IS FOR REAL, THE BLIND SIDE, SOUL SURFER, THE 33, WORLD TRADE CENTER, ELENI, and SECRETARIAT.

 Then, of course, there are major fictional classics demonstrating the power of faith, such as BEN-HUR, DRUMS ALONG THE MOHAWK and IT’S A WONDERFUL LIFE.
-More recent titles could include such fine movies as GRACE UNPLUGGED, GOD’S NOT DEAD and GOD’S NOT DEAD 2, FIREPROOF, COURAGEOUS, and WAR ROOM.
+More recent titles could include such fine movies as GOD’S NOT DEAD and GOD’S NOT DEAD 2, GRACE UNPLUGGED, FIREPROOF, COURAGEOUS, and WAR ROOM.

 Christian faith in God and His miracles, including the miracle of the Gospel of Jesus Christ, is the centerpiece of all these movies, in one way or another.
-Now, isn’t that a better message to touch the hearts and minds of your children than the dark visions of goblins, ghosts, witches, ghouls, demons, and monsters?
+Now, isn’t that a better message to touch the hearts and minds of your children than the dark visions of goblins, ghosts, witches, ghouls, demons, serial killers, and monsters?